rtsao/vite-bug-repro/README.md

 # vite-bug-repro

-A reproduction of broken SSR with CommonJS sub-dependencies.
+A reproduction of broken SSR with CommonJS dependencies.

-`app` depends on `pkg-c`, which depends on `pkg-b`, which depends on `pkg-a-commonjs`.
+`app` depends on `pkg-a-commonjs`.

 SSR crashes with `ReferenceError: module is not defined` from `pkg-a-commonjs`.